 Mrs Thatcher relished the epithet the Iron Lady but, as history is beginning to show, Thatcher the Milk Snatcher is far more appropriate.

 In 1979 when Thatcher came to power there were no food banks.

-In ruined Britain in 2021, there are more than 1,300 Trussell Trust food banks and 900 independent food banks.
+In ruined Britain in 2022, there are more than 1,400 Trussell Trust food banks and 1,000 independent food banks.
 For thousands of families it is now a question of heating or eating,’ Iceland boss Richard walker told the BBC.

 Food banks, poverty, hungry kids, zero-hour contracts, broken streets, broken schools and flagrant lies have become so normalised people in ruined Britain still read the rubbish printed in the Express, Telegraph, Sun, Times and Daily Mail as if it’s gospel and vote for the very people destroying what they have been programmed to believe is the best country in the world.
 On virtually every ranking in health, pensions, infant mortality, education and quality of life, the United Kingdom does not appear in the world’s top twenty.